Andrew-code2020/MS2/README.md

 - HTML5 - Used for structure and content of website
 - CSS3 - Used for personalised custom built styling of website
-- JavaScript - Used for email JS and Google Maps API
+- JavaScript - Used for email JS, Google Maps API and JS Tabs
 - jQuery
     - Used to deliver interactive features such as toggle and show and hide
     - Wesbite https://jquery.com/